0beqz/screen-space-reflections/readme.md

 - Jittering and blurring reflections to approximate rough reflections
 - Using three.js' WebGLMultipleRenderTarget (WebGL2 only) to improve performance when rendering scene normals, depth and roughness
 - Early out cases to compute only possible reflections and boost performance
-- Using an edge-preserving bilateral blur filter to keep details while blurring noise
+- Box Blur to reduce noise

 ## What's new in v2